Comcast/sheens/doc/by-example.md

 EOF
 ```

-Each line is input to `mcrew`.
+Each line is input to `siostd`.
 These lines are _not_ messages to a
 machine or crew.
 Instead, they are messages to the container of a
 crew (and, in the case of the `sleep` line, to an input processor in
 front of that container).

 ### HTTP requests

-The `cmd/mcrew` program has an internal service that processes
+The `cmd/siostd` program has an internal service that processes
 messages that are HTTP requests.
 For an example use, here's an
 excerpt of specification that shows a real use of that HTTP service: